Digvijaysinhji Ranjitsinhji Jadeja: Polish refugees

 It existed until 1945, when it was closed and the children were transferred to Valivade, a quarter of the city of Kolhapur.
 The camp site today is part of 300 acre campus of the Sainik School Balachadi.
 The Jamsaheb Digvijay Singh Jadeja School in Warsaw was established to honour this legacy.

-A documentary titled "Little Poland in India" was made in collaboration of both Indian and Polish governments to honour the efforts of Maharaja Jam Sahib and Kira Banasinska, who led the movement in India to rehabilitate Polish refugees.
-After independence of India, he signed the Instrument of Accession to the Dominion of India on 15 August 1947.
+After the independence of India, he signed the Instrument of Accession to the Dominion of India on 15 August 1947.
 He merged Nawanagar into the United State of Kathiawar the following year, serving as its Rajpramukh, a Chief of State until the Government of India abolished the post in 1956.

 League of Nations and United Nations delegate

 Jadeja represented India as a delegate at the first session of the League of Nations in 1920.

 He was also the Deputy Leader of the Indian delegation to the UN, and chaired both the UN Administration Tribunal and the UN Negotiating Committee on Korean Rehabilitation following the Korean War.